xyzarivera/ichigo-be/README.md

    git clone git@github.com:xyzarivera/ichigo-be.git
    ```

-2. Create a Node project using `npm` and followed through the wizard to create the `package.json` file
+2. Created a Node project using `npm` and followed through the wizard to create the `package.json` file

    ```
    npm init